andrewchiu1203/cutting-stock-solver/README.md

 Cutting Stock Solver
 -------------------------

 This is a personal coding project that I thought would be interesting to do when one of my friend's parent, who's running a stell processing factory, was talking about this problem to me.
-The code isn't thoroughly tested and still has many bugs, but it's still fun to write.
+The code isn't thoroughly tested and still has many bugs, but it's still fun to write.<be>

+All the unit for length here is meter (m).

 ### Features